VidyaMS/IndustrialAI/README.md

    b) What are some of the most common challenges in production ?
 Can they be addressed with Generative AI ?

 ## B] Sustainable Manufacturing:
    a) Can every process of the product life cycle be made sustainable ?
 From the product design, manufacturing , delivery and the end of life ?
-Can we easily acquire the necessary data from the existing IT , OT systems for understanding the  existing level of sustainability and provide visibility ?
+Can we easily acquire the necessary data from the existing IT , OT systems for understanding the  existing level of sustainability and provide the visibility ?
 How can we then automate and improvise further to attain higher levels ?